Adam Williams (actor)

-Adam Williams (born Adam William Berg, November 26, 1922 – December 4, 2006) was an American film and television actor.
+Adam Williams (born Adam William Berg; November 26, 1922 – December 4, 2006) was an American film and television actor.

 Life and career

-Born Adam William Berg in Wall Lake, Iowa, and raised in New York City.
+Williams was born Adam William Berg in Wall Lake, Iowa, and likely raised in New York.
 A veteran "bad guy" actor of 1950s film and TV, he began his career after distinguished World War II military service as a United States Navy pilot, for which he received the Navy Cross.
+Berg was commended for his valor while operating a dive bomber off the USS Wasp in June 1944, in which he attacked a Japanese fleet oiler in the East Philippine Sea, and ditched upon his return without suffering casualties to his crew.
+An accomplished pilot, Williams also served the general aviation community as a fixed wing Designated Pilot Examiner (DPE) for the FAA.

 In 1952, Williams played the lead, as a Los Angeles woman killer, in the film Without Warning!
 In 1953, he was cast as Larry, a car bomber, in The Big Heat.
 He had a leading role in the 1958 science fiction movie The Space Children.
-Other notable film roles include the psychiatrist in Fear Strikes Out (1957) and Valerian in Alfred Hitchcock's North by Northwest (1959) with Cary Grant and James Mason.
+Other notable film roles include the psychiatrist in Fear Strikes Out (1957) and Valerian in Alfred Hitchcock's North by Northwest (1959).

-An accomplished pilot, Williams also worked as an accident examiner for the FAA.

 During the 1950s and 1960s, he appeared on dozens of television series, including the syndicated The Sheriff of Cochise, set in Arizona and starring John Bromfield, and Have Gun – Will Travel in the episode "The Reasonable Man".
 He portrayed private detective and murderer Jason Beckmeyer in the 1957 Perry Mason episode "The Case of the Runaway Corpse."
 In 1961, he was cast as Jim Gates in the episode "Frontier Week" on Joanne Dru's sitcom Guestward, Ho!, set on a dude ranch in New Mexico.
-In 1960, he played the role of a sailor hitching a ride in The Twilight Zone season 1 episode "The Hitch-Hiker", where he is picked up by a terrified driver played by Inger Stevens, who is compelled to pick him up so that he may offer protection and safety to her from a mysterious hitchhiker who shows up at various times and places along the road while she travels across country.
-Many reviewers have cited this episode as one of The Twilight Zones "10 Greatest" of the series.
-He had also appeared in the Twilight Zone episode "A Most Unusual Camera".
+In 1960, he appeared in The Twilight Zone season 1 episode "The Hitch-Hiker", starring Inger Stevens.

+He also appeared in the Twilight Zone episode "A Most Unusual Camera".

 Between 1959 and 1967 he appeared in six episodes of The Rifleman and in four episodes of Bonanza, and in 1961 as Adam in "A Rope for Charlie Munday", in the ABC adventure series The Islanders.
 He was cast as Burley Keller in the 1961 episode "The Persecuted" of the ABC/Warner Brothers western series Lawman.
 He guest-starred in an episode of the 1961 NBC series The Americans, based on family conflicts stemming from the American Civil War, and in an episode of the 1961 series The Asphalt Jungle.
 One of his later roles was in the 1976 television movie Helter Skelter.